25 signatures reached

 Why is this important?

-2017 marks twenty years since Ireland’s first comprehensive plan to address poverty: the National Anti-Poverty Strategy 1997-2006.
+The year 2017 marked twenty years since Ireland’s first comprehensive plan to address poverty: the National Anti-Poverty Strategy 1997-2006.

 We know Ireland faces major challenges:

-- SlainteCare’s vision of a better and fairer health system is still unrealised
+- to deliver the SlainteCare’s vision for a better and fairer health system

-- how to implement the 17 Goals set down in the UN 2030 Agenda for Sustainable Development?
+- to implement the 17 Global Goals set down in the UN 2030 Agenda for Sustainable Development including action to limit climate change with a strong concern for climate justice

 If we are serious about tackling these issues, and serious about lifting people out of poverty and eliminating its causes, we must have a consistent, comprehensive plan to address poverty and social exclusion.